Visualizers and Overrides

 The first step for a view to display its content is to determine which entities are involved.
 This is determined by the entity query, which is part of the view blueprint.
 The query is run against the data store to generate the list of view entities.

 For a given view, each entity's components determine which visualizers are available.
 By default, visualizers are selected for entities logged with a corresponding archetype.
 For example, in a 3D view, an entity logged with the Points3D archetype results in the Points3D visualizer being selected by default.
-This happens because archetypes include an indicator component to capture the intent of the logging code.
-This indicator component in turn triggers the default activation of the associated visualizer.
-(We will see that this process can be influenced by both the user interface and the blueprints.)
+This happens because the components of an archetype are tagged with the archetype's name.
+With a few exceptions, archetypes are directly associated with a single visualizer.

 Then, each selected visualizer determines the values for the components it supports.
 For example, the Points3D visualizer handles, among others, the Position3D, Radius, and Color components.
 For each of these (and the others it also supports), the visualizer must determine a value.
 By default, it will use the value that was logged to the data store, if any.
 Otherwise, it will use some fallback value that depends on the actual type of visualizer and view.